 There are many reasons why people purchase life insurance.
-The proceeds from a life insurance policy can be used for the payment of final expenses, as well as to pay off a loved one’s medical bills or other debt obligations.
+The money from an insurance policy can be used for the payment of final expenses, as well as to pay off a loved one’s medical bills or other debt obligations.

-Oftentimes, if an individual has an adverse health issue such as cancer or heart disease that may shorten his or her life expectancy – and in turn, deem them a higher risk of a life insurance claim – then it is more likely that the individual will either be required to pay a higher amount of premium, or possibly even be denied for coverage altogether.
+Oftentimes, if an individual has an adverse health issue such as heart disease or cancer that may shorten his or her life expectancy – and in turn, deem them a higher risk of a life insurance claim – there is a better chance that the individual will either be required to pay a higher cost of premium, or possibly even be denied for coverage altogether.

 How Does Guaranteed Issue Life Insurance Work?

-With a guaranteed issue life insurance policy, the applicant for coverage will typically only have one – or just a few – health related questions to answer on the application.
-These will usually consist of the following:
+With a guaranteed issue life insurance policy, the applicant for coverage will typically only have a few questions to answer on the application related to their health.

 - Are you currently confined to a hospital/hospice/long-term care facility?

 - Have you been diagnosed with a terminal illness?

 There are no medical or physical examinations that are required for these types of policies either – and because of that, the policies can be issued much quicker, as there is no need for long, drawn out underwriting delays.

-This money is able to accumulate on a tax deferred basis.
+This money is able to accumulate on a tax-deferred basis.
 Over time, because there is no tax that is due on the gain each year, the cash is able to grow exponentially – and it can build up substantially over time.

-This cash is able to be borrowed or withdrawn for whatever need that the policy holder sees fit.
+This cash is able to be borrowed or withdrawn for whatever need that the policyholder sees fit.
 This means that if he or she has a cash need in the future, they could consider using this money for that particular need.

-Some Considerations With Guaranteed Issue Life Insurance
+Considerations With Guaranteed Issue Life Insurance

 Although guaranteed issue life insurance for those with down syndrome is easier to qualify for than a traditionally underwritten type of coverage, there are some items to be aware of prior to purchasing a policy.

-For example, in some cases, if the insured dies within the first two or three years of policy ownership, the policy beneficiary may only receive a refund of the premiums that were paid in rather than the death benefit that is stated on the policy.
+For example, in some cases, if someone with insurance dies within two or three years of starting their policy, the policy beneficiary may only get a refund of the premiums that were paid in, instead of the death benefit that is stated on the policy.

 Why Purchase Life Insurance on An Individual Who Has Down Syndrome?